 Power outages on electric transmission lines can have far-reaching consequences, such as the loss of power to many thousands of customers, or even regional power blackouts affecting millions.
 In August 2003, more than 50 million people in the Midwest, Northeast and Ontario, Canada, were affected by a blackout that began when trees came in contact with transmission lines.

 It is recommended that you contact ComEd before planting anything other than grass in an electric transmission right-of-way.
-ComEd encourages the establishment of native prairie grasses and flowers in a ROW's Wire and Border Zones.
+ComEd encourages the establishment of native, low-growing prairie grasses and flowers in a ROW's Wire and Border Zones.